AttackOnJasper/University-notes/psych253/psych253.md

 - Brickman and Bulman
 - Wood, Taylor, and Lichtman (Breast cancer)
 - Lockwood and Kunda 1997:
-	- Attainability is very important in social comparison:
+	- Attainability is very important in social comparison: （能不能达到）
 		- upward -> attainability is inspring; unattainability is demoralizing

 ## Module 11 Cognitive Dissonance Theory and Attitudes